huzeyann/huzeyann.github.io/_pages/about.md

 <br/>

 I hope my results make sense to you, or at least I hope you like my figures.
 Results in my paper are cherry picks, I don't have faith in the story I wrote, my failure results are more interesting.
 But failures are also more complex and it's hard to get them published, I'd be happy to discuss.
+I enjoy talking to people who write shit-ton of code.

 <hr/>